Below is a summary of the evolution of my career and focus, split into three main periods:

 Today, innovation is more critical than ever for a company's success and survival.
 In fact, being innovative is no longer enough.
 To stay on top, companies must become Apex Innovators.
 And to do that they need to experiment with and test a lot of innovative ideas in order to find The Right It—innovative ideas which, if competently executed, will succeed in the market.

-I am currently focused on helping already successful companies become even more successful by teaching them the tools, techniques, and tactics they need to become Apex Innovators.
+I am currently focused on helping already successful companies and entrepreneurs become even more successful by teaching them the tools, techniques, and tactics they need to become Apex Innovators.
 Once a Googler, always a Googler, so I continue to collaborate with Google as Innovation Agitator Emeritus.

 RECENT PAST (2009-2014) | GOOGLE INNOVATION AGITATOR